Frequently Asked Questions

 Many times students wonder how many sessions it takes to effectively complete counseling.
 There is not an easy answer to that question.
 Some students come in once and feel that that is enough and other students will seek counseling throughout their whole college career.
 We have found that students average between 4-6 sessions per year; however that is not an expectation, nor a limit to services.
 During your treatment with the counselor, you will mutually determine what length and frequency is appropriate.

-In the majority of cases, students can use CAPS services once per week.
+After meeting with a counselor, the frequency of appointments will be determined.
+Typically students can use CAPS services once per week or every 2 weeks.
 In rare and special circumstances, a counselor might feel an additional session is needed within the week; however, this is not the norm.
 If more frequent sessions are needed, your CAPS counselor can discuss other available options to best fit your needs.